samueldiethelm/samueldiethelm.github.io/_posts/2020-08-06-automatic-plugin-deployment-to-wordpress-org.markdown

         SVN_USERNAME: ${{ secrets.SVN_USERNAME }}
         SLUG: my-wp-plugin-slug
 ```
+{% endraw %}

 The above will tell github to upload the code to WordPress' SVN whenever a tag is pushed with the format `*.*`, such as `1.1`, `4.2`, etc. There is also an optional `SLUG` parameter to tell the exact WordPress plugin slug, however this can be deleted if it matches exactly the github repository slug.
-It is uses an action created by 10up which simplifies the task here: [10up - action-wordpress-plugin-deploy](https://github.com/10up/action-wordpress-plugin-deploy){:target="_blank"}.
+It uses an action created by 10up which simplifies the task here: [10up - action-wordpress-plugin-deploy](https://github.com/10up/action-wordpress-plugin-deploy){:target="_blank"}.

 Additionally I created a file in the root plugin directory: `.gitattributes` with the following content:
 ```